Iran crackdown quiets protests amid US warnings

 Reports of sporadic unrest

-There were, however, indications of unrest in some areas.
-Hengaw reported that a female nurse was killed by direct gunfire from government forces during protests in Karaj, west of Iran.
-Reuters was not able to independently verify the report.
+There were still signs of unrest in some areas.
+Hengaw reported that a female nurse was killed by direct gunfire from government forces during protests in Karaj, west of Tehran.
+Reuters could not independently verify the report.

-The state-affiliated Tasnim news outlet reported that rioters set fire to a local education office in Falavarjan County, in central Isfahan province, on Thursday.
+State-affiliated Tasnim news outlet said rioters set fire to a local education office in Falavarjan County, central Isfahan Province, on Thursday.

-A death toll reported by US-based rights group HRANA has increased little since Wednesday and currently stands at 2,677 people, including 2,478 protesters and 163 people identified as affiliated with the government.
-Reuters has not been able to independently verify the HRANA figures.
+A death toll reported by US-based rights group HRANA has increased little since Wednesday, now at 2,677 people, including 2,478 protesters and 163 government-affiliated personnel.
+Reuters has not independently verified HRANA’s figures.

-An Iranian official told the news agency earlier this week that about 2,000 people had been killed.
-The casualty numbers dwarf the death toll from previous bouts of unrest that have been suppressed by the state.
+An Iranian official told the agency earlier this week that about 2,000 people had been killed.
+These figures dwarf the death toll from previous bouts of unrest suppressed by the state, including in 2009 and 2022.

 COMMENTS